 - handle specific dialect related topics in building the SELECT statements for the source database;

-- handle some list of commands in a critical section for the table as metadata operations for switching partitions in and out need to be carried on atomically.
+- handle a list of commands in a critical section for the table; indeed, metadata operations for switching partitions in and out need to be carried on atomically.

 Tablecopy is a class that holds information about one mirror table.
-If the table is partitioned then TableCopy holds a list of all the partitions in the table, otherwise TableCopy contains all the information needed to mirror the table by its own.
+If the table is partitioned then TableCopy holds a list of all the partitions in the table, otherwise TableCopy contains all the information needed to mirror the table by itself.

-If a table is partitioned then for each single partition we need to maintain the information that will let us handle the mirror operation, in detail:
+If a table is partitioned, then for each single partition we need to maintain the information that will let us handle the mirror operation.
+These details are:

-- The minimum and maximum values of the partition columns that are allowed to reside in that partition.
+- The minimum and maximum values of the partition columns allowed to reside in that partition.

 - The partition ID.

 - Whether the partition needs to be rebuilt or not.
-If we decide not to load the entire source table (e.g. we can decide to refresh only the latter year and avoid useless loading of years already consolidated) not all the partitions need rebuilding, the tool will load only the partition that really need to be rebuilt.
+If we decide not to load the entire source table – e.g. we can decide to just refresh the last year and avoid useless loading of years already consolidated – not all the partitions need rebuilding.
+The tool will just load the partition that actually needs to be rebuilt.

-The process of copying a single partition is
+The process of copying a single partition involves:

-- Create a temporary table with the same structure of the target one
+- Creating a temporary table with the same structure as that of the target table,

-- Switch out the partition to rebuild into the temporary table
+- Switching out the partition to rebuild into the temporary table,

-- Switch in the temporary table into the partition
+- Switching in the temporary table into the partition,

-As you should already know, this is the only sequence that guarantee fast partition handling, all the operation (beside loading) are metadata operation and do not need any operation on the data, switching a partition in and out is really fast.
+As you should already know, this is the only sequence that guarantees fast partition handling.
+All the operations (beside loading) are metadata operations and do not need any operation on the data – switching a partition in and out is really fast.

-ThreadManager is responsible to coordinate threads, it will create a separate thread for each operation that has to be carried on and detach it when opportune.
+ThreadManager is responsible for coordinating threads.
+It will create a separate thread for each operation that has to be carried out, and detach it when opportune.

-As it is useless to launch all the thread at once, ThreadManager holds a semaphore that will limit the number of running threads to a configured value, in this way it is easy to scale the system based on the power of the source or target server.
+As it is useless to launch all the threads at once, ThreadManager holds a semaphore that will limit the number of running threads to a configured value.
+This way, it is easy to scale the system based on the power of the source or target server.

-The tool is not intended to be perfect, its main limitations up to now is that it will handle only RIGHT partitions, if someone wants to update it to provide handling of LEFT partitions… he/she will be welcome.
-Moreover, you may have different sources than the ones we provided, if so it will be enough to derivate a class from DatabaseCopy and handle there the specific dialect of your DB.
+The tool is not intended to be perfect.
+Its main limitations up to now is that it will only handle RIGHT partitions – if someone wants to update it to provide handling of LEFT partitions… he/she will be our guest… Moreover, you may have different sources than the ones we provided; if so, it will be enough to derivate a class from DatabaseCopy and handle the specific dialect of your DB there.

-The project can be easily extended to handle more complex situations nevertheless we believe that it is a good example to demonstrate the power of SQL 2005 partitions as they can be used to parallelize the process of loading huge tables gaining a dramatic speed improvement simply by making a better use of the resources of the server.
+The project can easily be extended to handle more complex situations.
+Nevertheless, we believe that it is a good example to demonstrate the power of SQL 2005 partitions as they can be used to parallelize the process of loading huge tables – thus gaining a dramatic speed improvement simply by making a better use of the resources of the server.

-We are currently using the tool in several project and it works fine giving us a dramatic speed improvement in the mirroring of the production database to a first staging DB.
+We used the tool in several projects and it worked well, providing us with a dramatic speed improvement in the mirroring of the production database to a first staging DB.

-Please note that – using SqlBulkTool – you may experience a timeout problem, this can be easily solved applying the patch that you can find in Microsoft Knowledge Base.
+Please note that using SqlBulkTool, you may experience a timeout problem.
+This can be easily resolved by applying the patch that you can find in the Microsoft Knowledge Base.